 Heat the oven to 400°F. Lightly mist a 2-quart casserole dish with olive oil cooking spray.

 Dice the potatoes and place into a microwave safe bowl along with ½ c water and a pinch of salt.
 Microwave 5 minutes.
 Drain thoroughly, then return the potatoes to the hot bowl and shake briefly; the warm bowl will evaporate any remaining water clinging to the potatoes.

-Heat a 12” cast iron skillet over medium high heat.
+Heat a 12” skillet over medium high heat.
 Add the oil and butter to the skillet and heat until the butter foams then subsides.
 Add the potatoes, toss to coat in the fat, then saute, stirring occasionally, until tender and starting to brown around the edges, 15 minutes.

-Turn off the burner heat.
-With a wooden spoon distribute the hash throughout the pan in an even layer.
-Then, make 7 depressions evenly spaced throughout the skillet.
+Scrape the potato mixture into the prepared baking dish.
+Spread into an even layer, then make six depressions evenly spaced throughout the dish.
 Gently crack an egg and pour the egg into each depression.

-Transfer the skillet to the oven and bake until the egg whites are just set, 7-8 minutes.
+Transfer the casserole dish to the oven and bake until the egg whites are just set, 8-10 minutes.

-Remove the casserole from the oven and sprinkle with additional salt and cracked black pepper.
-Drizzle the hollandaise sauce over the casserole, garnish with fresh parsley, and serve immediately.
-This casserole makes seven generous servings.
+Remove the casserole from the oven.
+Drizzle the hollandaise sauce over the casserole, garnish with fresh chives, and serve immediately.
+This casserole makes six generous servings.
 It doesn’t reheat well, and leftovers are best eaten the same day.